The Meaning of Numbers: The Number 46

-In late autumn of 49 A.D. a heated discussion between Paul and Barnabas regarding John Mark, who abandoned the pair during their first journey, separates the two men.
-Paul will end up taking Silas on his second missionary tour while Barnabas has John Mark accompany him to revisit Cyprus (Acts 15:36 - 40).
+Three years after 46 A.D., when another missionary journey was being planned, a heated discussion erupted between Paul and Barnabas.
+It was in regard to whether or not they should take John Mark on the evangelistic trip since he abandoned the pair on their first journey.
+The contention was so hot that it separated the two evangelists.
+Paul ended up taking Silas on his second missionary tour while Barnabas had John Mark accompany him to revisit Cyprus (Acts 15:36 - 40).

 Appearances of the number forty-six

 No books in the King James translation have exactly 46 chapters.
-That said, the books of Genesis, Psalms, Isaiah, Jeremiah and Ezekiel (these last three are considered the Major Prophets) have more than this number.
+That said, the books of Genesis, Psalms, Isaiah, Jeremiah and Ezekiel (these last three are considered the Major Prophets) have more than forty-six.

 Paul's writings and number 46

-The book of 1Corinthians, written by the Apostle Paul in 56 A.D., is the 46th book found in most modern translations.
+The book of 1Corinthians, written by the Apostle Paul in 56 A.D., is book 46 found in most modern translations.